fraga/primecycle/README.md

 ----

-# Factorize or Crack everything
+# Factorize or Crack everything (Just in theory for now, we need to design better software)

 ----